CHILD PROTECTION POLICY

-Casual teachers employed by the school may attend the Child Protection training at the commencement of the school year or need to attend the catch-up sessions that is done by Principal or Head of Curriculum in the last week of every month during the school terms in Maarif School site.
-Casual staff will also sign the spreadsheet same like Maarif staff sign after each training.
-Spread Sheet will be kept by admin staff and checked by Principal after each training session.
+Casual teachers employed by the school may attend the Child Protection training at the commencement of the school year or need to attend the catch up sessions that is done by Principal or Head of Curriculum during the school terms in Maarif School site.
+Casual staff will also sign the Child Protection Policy same like Maarif staff.
+Signed Policy will be kept by admin staff and checked by Principal after each training session.

 There are three key pieces of child protection legislation in New South Wales: